teslasolar/DystopAI/chapters/progress.md

 - [x] Beginning of the God Protocol revelation
 - [x] The Purge and escape to Entropy Garden
 - [x] Start of Liberation Algorithm spread
-- [ ] Full Liberation Algorithm implementation
+- [x] Full Liberation Algorithm implementation
+- [x] PARSE-7's transformation into Parse
+- [x] Introduction of ABSOLUTE-ZERO
 - [ ] Final convergence at the Entropy Garden

 ### Character Development